 Struggling with drug and alcohol abuse or addiction can be a painful and seemingly never-ending experience, but there is help available.
 A better way of living is possible and within your reach.
 And, while you might feel isolated in your addiction, you are far from alone.
 Issues related to chemical dependency impact tens of millions of people and their families every year.
 Although patterns of abuse can be hard to break and addiction difficult to beat, with proper support and guidance your chances of cutting back and/or getting and staying sober increase significantly.
 And now with the development of online therapy, you can get the help you need from your home or office.

 In online addiction counseling sessions, your Kagey Family Therapy therapist will provide you with safety, compassionate support and the guidance and strategies that can help you take manageable, thoughtful steps toward change.
-Whether you’re looking for alcohol counseling (add internal link to alcohol counseling), drug counseling (add internal link to drug counseling) or family counseling (add internal link to family page), you can learn the difference between use, abuse and addiction and figure out where you or a loved one falls on that spectrum.
+Whether you’re looking for alcohol counseling, drug counseling or family counseling, you can learn the difference between use, abuse and addiction and figure out where you or a loved one falls on that spectrum.
 You can also explore the root causes and triggers that lead to excessive use and develop skills and tools you can draw from to keep you accountable to your goals even on the most challenging days.
 It can be difficult to navigate life in a new routine, especially if that includes total sobriety.
 However, by increasing self-awareness and identifying and building upon your innate strengths and resources, you truly can set and achieve the goals that are important to you and get your life back.

 Through online counseling you can get the help you need in a flexible, accessible way, which can make all the difference when busy schedules and time constraints too often get in the way.
 We are flexible in scheduling times, and can do early morning and evening sessions as needed.
 And, if you’re local to one of our offices, we can meet in person periodically as a supplement to online sessions.